wagtail/wagtail/docs/contributing/developing.rst

 (Build scripts for other platforms would be very much welcomed - if you create one, please let us know via the `Wagtail Developers group <https://groups.google.com/forum/#!forum/wagtail-developers>`_!)

 If you'd prefer to set up all the components manually, read on.
-These instructions assume that you're familiar with using pip and virtualenv to manage Python packages.
+These instructions assume that you're familiar with using pip and `virtual enviornment <https://docs.python.org/3/tutorial/venv.html>`_ to manage Python packages.

 Setting up the Wagtail codebase & linking it to a project